Crown Land Camping

 You can camp on ‘plain old’ public land with much the same restrictions as on Grazing Licensed Agricultural Public Land.
 Take a look here for more details on the exact areas and rules which qualify.
 Do note though, many areas which might appear to be Public land actually have a “Public Land Use Zone” in effect, which specifically limits what can and can’t be done on that land.
 Read more about the PLUZ system here.

 EDIT: The link listed in this paragraph before July 2017 is no longer active.
-We’ve updated it to point towards the current PLUZ info page – at least as of July 2017.
+We’ve updated it to point towards the current Alberta Government info page – as of January 2021.

 Rules and Enforcement